SingularDave/DulyPowerAutomate/README.txt

 This API finds matching requests for staffing needs across different clinics and notifies the managers via email.

-Managers can submit requests by making a POST request to the /clinic-requests endpoint with a payload in the following format:
+Power Automate will submit requests from the List by making a POST request to the /clinic-requests endpoint with a payload in the following format:

 ```json
 {